yevgeni-integrate-ai/VFAE/README.md

 For more details on the cleaning and processing of the data, please take a look at our attached GitHub repository.

-Here we would mention only the violations column, which we found interesting one.
+Here we would mention only the violations column, which we found interesting.
 It includes lists of strings, each denoting the violations (allegedly) performed by the person.
 For model simplicity we only want to focus on one, and we want to make sure it is the one that is most severe.
 Overall there are 12 unique violations included in the dataset, ordered here with #1 being the worst (which is a subjective definition):

 1. dui
 2. speeding